-- Financial implications: - o Is the food service program currently operating with a zero or positive food service account balance? - o What is the cost to contract FSMC services? - o Is the SFA willing to allow all revenue generated by food service operations to be used to pay for contracted management services to non-Texas businesses? - o Can the SFA afford contracted FSMC services, or should revenue be utilized locally for staffing equipment and program enhancements? - Administrative considerations: - Does the SFA have a qualified food service director (qualified per USDA's professional standards criteria)?
+- Financial implications: - o Is the food service program currently operating with a zero or positive food service account balance? - What is the cost to contract FSMC services? - Is the SFA willing to allow all revenue generated by food service operations to be used to pay for contracted management services to non-Texas businesses? - Can the SFA afford contracted FSMC services, or should revenue be utilized locally for staffing equipment and program enhancements? - Administrative considerations: - Does the SFA have a qualified food service director (qualified per USDA's professional standards criteria)?

-- o Does the SFA have the infrastructure and expertise to manage a complex contract?
-SFAs must have a designated person on staff who is knowledgeable about program rules and regulations to provide oversight of the FSMC.
-Note: SFAs are still responsible for various duties even when contracting with a FSMC.
-Please refer to the "Roles and Responsibilities" section in this guide for specifics. - o What child nutrition programs will be contracted? - o Is the SFA prepared to be responsible for the actions, corrective and/or fiscal of a FSMC operating on its behalf? - Operational considerations: - o Will the SFA retain current staff as employees? - o Will the contracted FSMC hire current SFA employees? - o What are the current procurement capabilities for food and supplies? - o What equipment needs exist and is there money for such investments? - o What tasks does the contracted FSMC need to complete for the SFA?
+- o What child nutrition programs will be contracted? - Is the SFA prepared to be responsible for the actions, corrective and/or fiscal of a FSMC operating on its behalf? - Operational considerations: - o Will the SFA retain current staff as employees? - o Will the contracted FSMC hire current SFA employees? - What are the current procurement capabilities for food and supplies? - What equipment needs exist and is there money for such investments? - What tasks does the contracted FSMC need to complete for the SFA?